menu

-When you are in Climax Springs, you'll notice that it is more blue-collar than most other communities in America.
-54.37% of Climax Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Climax Springs is a blue-collar town, with 54.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Climax Springs is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Climax Springs who work in sales jobs (33.98%), office and administrative support (11.65%), and personal care services (0.00%).

 The overall crime rate in Climax Springs is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.